sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Implementation: sciwrite-lint

-\paragraph{Configurable rules and transparent diagnostics.} Every check can be enabled, disabled, or reconfigured via \texttt{.sciwrite-lint.toml}.
+\paragraph{Configurable rules and transparent diagnostics.} Every check can be enabled, disabled, or reconfigured via \texttt{.sciwrite-lint.toml}; \texttt{sciwrite-lint check --checks ID[,ID...]} runs an explicit subset for fast iteration.
 Two audiences: humans read terminal output; AI writing agents consume JSON and run the linter in a write$\to$check$\to$fix$\to$recheck loop.
 Every finding carries a \emph{message} (what was found), a \emph{context} (why), and a \emph{level} that distinguishes manuscript issues from tool limitations.
-When an LLM call or check fails, the finding is downgraded to informational rather than producing a false positive or silently disappearing.
+Operational state (LLM unavailability, an incomplete vision pass, a failed parse, an unexpected exception inside a check) is routed to a separate \texttt{system\_issues} bucket with purpose-built rule IDs (\texttt{llm-unavailable}, \texttt{vision-incomplete}, \texttt{parse-failed}, \texttt{internal-error}) and never inflates manuscript-finding totals or the SciLint Score: the score reflects manuscript quality only, regardless of how the linter's run went.